balshersran/CMD-COMPILIER/README.md

 ## Credits

-- As far as 'credits' go, I would like to acknowledge my istructor "Byran Swarthout" and my TA "Shawn Tscheope" for their outstanding knowledge in this
+- As far as credits go, I would like to acknowledge my istructor "Byran Swarthout" and my TA "Shawn Tscheope" for their outstanding knowledge in this subject and guiding me through it.

 ## License